 Plants You Receive

 Your plant will be shipped in a 4-inch pot.
+Plants are approximately 8 inches tall and are expected to reach maturity within 2 growing seasons.
 All plants were propagated on-site from select mother plants in our collection and are well-established.

 Please watch the monthly video podcast